heroku/heroku-buildpack-grails/README.md

 ### Auto-detection

-Heroku auto-detects Grails apps by the existence of `application.properties` in the project root.
-The presence of this file will trigger Heroku to build the app using this build pack (git@github.com/heroku/heroku-buildpack-grails.git).
+Heroku auto-detects Grails apps by the existence of the `grails-app` directory in the project root and the `application.properties`  file is also expected to exist in the root directory.

 ### Using a Customized (Forked) Build Pack

+This is the default buildpack repository for Grails.
 You can fork this repo and tell Heroku to use the forked version by passing the `--buildpack` option to `heroku create`:

   $ heroku create --stack cedar --buildpack http://github.com/jesperfj/heroku-buildpack-grails.git